johnnyy5929/sep10-freedom-project/blog/entry04.md

 ## Engineering Design Process
 I am currently in the fourth stage of the engineering design process, where my goal plan a good website and plan how I will use A-frame in my website.
-The problem I hope to solve is that cooking is sometimes way to hard and us humans are way too lazy sometimes
+The problem I hope to solve is that cooking is sometimes way too hard and us humans are way too lazy sometimes.
+So I want a website that is easy to use and that tells you all of the recipes.
 ## Skills